MittaAI/mitta-community/cookbooks/visionspeech/README.md

 # Vision to Speech Pipeline
-This pipeline implements a vision to speech pipeline.
+This pipeline implements a vision to speech agent.
 Use it to describe the scene with spoken words.

 Add the pipeline to [MittaAI](https://mitta.ai) from the `pipelines` page.
 To download or hear the audio file, use the output `uri` in the callback log.
 If you use the URL outside your browser, throw your [MittaAI token](https://mitta.ai/settings) on the end.